Matroidal Approximations of Independence Systems: Introduction

-Call an independence systems $(E,\CI)$ with $\{i\}\in\CI$ for all $i\in E$ \emph{normal} (for graphs or matroids, the term \emph{loopless} is more prevalent).
-A non-normal independence system can be turned into a normal one by deleting the elements $e\in E$ with $\{e\}\notin\CI$ without changing the solution to the problem of finding a maximum weight basis.
+An independence system $(E,\CI)$ with $\{i\}\in\CI$ for all $i\in E$ is called \emph{normal} (for graphs or matroids, the term \emph{loopless} is more common).
+A non-normal independence system can be made normal by deleting the elements $e\in E$ with $\{e\}\notin\CI$ without changing the solution to the problem of finding a maximum weight basis.

-\citet{milgrom-2017} proposed a heuristic for determining a maximum weight basis of an independence system $\CI$ given that for sets from $\CO\subseteq \CI$ we care in particular about the qualitiy of approximation as we assume, that $\CO$ contains (frequently) the optimal basis.
+\citet{milgrom-2017} proposed a heuristic for determining a maximum weight basis given prior information about the optimal solution.
+This prior information is expressed as a subset $\CO$ of $\CI$.
+The collection $\CO$ is to be interpreted to be the set of likely candidates for an optimal basis.
+The performance of Milgrom's heuristic is evaluated with respect to $\CO$.
 It is based on finding an `inner matroid', one contained in the independence system.
 We compare the worst-case performance of this heuristic with the well known greedy algorithm for the same problem.
-We show that the worst-case performance of this new heuristic without additional assumptions on $\CO$ being different from $\CI$ is no better than that of the classical greedy algorithm.
-Nevertheless, as we show by example, there are aspects of Milgrom's proposal that bear further investigation.
+We show that the worst-case performance of Milgrom's heuristic even in the absence of additional assumptions on $\CO$ may be better than that of the classical greedy algorithm.
+Additionally, as illustrated by example when one exploits $\CO$, there are aspects of Milgrom's proposal that bear further investigation.
 We defer a discussion of these matters till the end.
 In the next section we describe the greedy algorithm and state its worst case performance.